 Salespeople and organizations want to collaborate with businesses that provide transparency.
-Instead of playing the guessing game, they want partners that provide them an updated overview of their partnership status, objectives and key results.
+Instead of playing the guessing game, they want partners that provide them with an updated overview of their partnership status, objectives, and key results.

 On top of this, they also want to build a partner relationship based on trust and communication.
 They prefer an organization that will be accountable and has no fear of conflict.
 Without these elements, both parties could easily become complacent so their goals will not be achieved.